CHAPTER B:

 The procedure activates mechanisms and tools to:

-The Scale-Up activation is issued by the ERC, in consultation with the RC and IASC Principals, based on an analysis of the following criteria: scale, complexity, urgency, capacity and risk of failure to deliver at scale to affected populations.
-In the case of an infectious disease event, the IASC Level 3 activation procedure for infectious disease events applies (see chapter D for more details on this).
+The Scale-Up activation is issued by the ERC, in consultation with the HC, the EDG and IASC Principals.
+Where the HC function is not yet designated, the UN RC shall convene a HCT and submit a report in consultation with relevant operational in-country IASC partners, based on an analysis of the following criteria: scale, complexity, urgency, capacity and risk of failure to deliver at scale to affected populations.
+In the case of an infectious-disease event, the IASC Level 3 activation procedure for infectious-disease events applies.65

 A Scale-Up activation is primarily a mechanism for emergency response.
-That said, humanitarian and development partners can use other mechanisms to invest in preparedness, operational readiness, early warning and early action to limit the number of emergency situations in which Scale-Up activation would be required (see below for details).
+That said, humanitarian and development partners can use other mechanisms to invest in preparedness, operational readiness, early warning and early action to limit the number of emergency situations in which a Scale-Up activation would be required.

 Resources